-IFRC reference centres ‘help solve new problems in a rapidly changing world’13/05/2015 - by Climate Centre
+IFRC reference centres ‘help solve new problems in a rapidly changing world’

 The IFRC secretariat yesterday released a new guide to its specialist reference centres, of which the Red Cross Red Crescent Climate Centre, hosted by the Netherlands Red Cross in The Hague since 2002, is one.

 “Working in close coordination with the IFRC secretariat,” says IFRC Secretary General Elhadj As Sy in a foreword, “the reference centres are part of an inclusive and collaborative network designed to provide technical assistance, information sharing, research and advocacy to the Movement.

 “Each of these centres integrates the experience of the world’s largest humanitarian network with the latest research, innovations and developments in various fields, developing strategically important knowledge and best practices…

 “In addition, the centres serve as spaces for creative thinking that help the Movement to continue to grow and innovate, improving existing services and helping solve new problems in a rapidly changing world.”